Do You Need to Recruit A-Players and Unicorns? A Simple Guide to Finding Great Employees

 You’ll need to make sure that you’re not asking for too many competencies given the available applicants.
 Common requirements that you’ll need to keep in mind:

-• Competencies: do enough people in the right locations have the competencies you need?
+• Competencies: Do enough people in the right locations have the Key Competencies you need?

-• Affordability: can you offer qualified applicants a competitive remuneration package?
+• Affordability: Can you offer qualified applicants a competitive salary?

-• Removing required competencies and giving training instead.
+• Removing certain Key Competencies and giving training instead.

-• Adapting the job so that you don’t need really rare competencies.
+• Adapting the job so that you don’t need really hard to find competencies.

 • Using remote staff if practical.